DevHwary/FinancialSystem/README.md

 # Features
 # 1- User Registration & Authentication:

-Register new users with validation for email, password, and names.
+  - Register new users with validation for email, password, and names.
-Login to obtain a JWT token for secure API access.
+  - Login to obtain a JWT token for secure API access.
-Role-based access (e.g., Admin).
+  - Role-based access (e.g., Admin).

 # 2- Finance Requests Management:

-Fetch finance requests with filtering, sorting, and pagination.
+  - Fetch finance requests with filtering, sorting, and pagination.
-Fields:
+  - Fields:
-Request Number
+    - Request Number
-Payment Amount
+    - Payment Amount
-Payment Period (in months)
+    - Payment Period (in months)
-Total Profit
+    - Total Profit
-Request Status (approved/declined)
+    - Request Status (approved/declined)

 # 3- API Documentation:

-Interactive Swagger UI for testing APIs.
+  - Interactive Swagger UI for testing APIs.
-Postman collection for testing endpoints.
+  - Postman collection for testing endpoints.
-Error Handling:
+  - Error Handling:

 # 4- Middleware for structured error responses.
-Unified response structure for success and error cases.
+  - Unified response structure for success and error cases.

+# 5- Validation:
+  - Input validation is implemented using FluentValidation for consistent and reusable validation logic.
+  - Example: Ensures email format is valid, passwords are at least 8 characters, and more.
 ______________________________________________________________________________________________

 # Technologies Used